-The individualGrade is given due to either outstanding or not enough contribution of a student to the project.
 By passing skill classes, the students can get a reward called skillClassGrade, which is 1 if the students passed all skill classes, 0.5 if the students passed all but one skill classes, and 0 if the students passed all but two skill classes.
-Failing more than 2 skill classes will lead to an NG in the project.
-Missing mandatory project events such as project meetings and examination moments will lead to a reduction of the grade or even to receiving an NG for the project.
+Failing more than two skill classes will lead to an NG in the project.